 Instructions

-- Put the apples and cider in a large heavy bottomed pot.
+- Put the apples, cider, and lemon juice in a large heavy bottomed pot.

 - Tie the whole spices up in a cheesecloth bundle and add them to the pot.
 Bring to a boil, then cook, uncovered, for 20 minutes, stirring occasionally.